ClimbsRocks/xarm_ros/ReadMe.md

 # 3. Usage of ROS package 'xarm_robot'

-## 3.1 Create a catkin workspace, if you have already done this, skip and move on to next part.
+## 3.1 Create a catkin workspace.
-   &ensp;&ensp;Follow the instructions in [this page](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)
+   &ensp;&ensp;if you have already done this, skip and move on to next part.
-   Please note that this readme instruction assumes the user continues to use '~/catkin_ws' as directory of the workspace.
+   Follow the instructions in [this page](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) Please note that this readme instruction assumes the user continues to use '~/catkin_ws' as directory of the workspace.

 ## 3.2 Obtain the package